valor-software/ngx-bootstrap/README.md

 So if you are in trouble, here's where you can look for help.

-The best place to ask questions is on [StackOverflow (under the `ngx-bootstrap` tag)](https://stackoverflow.com/questions/tagged/ngx-bootstrap)
+The best place to ask questions is on [StackOverflow (under the `ngx-bootstrap` tag](https://stackoverflow.com/questions/tagged/ngx-bootstrap).
 You can also join [our Slack channel](https://join.slack.com/t/ngx-home/shared_invite/enQtNTExMTY5MzcwMTM0LWQ5M2Y4OWM0OGJjNmZiOGYyNjFlZTdlOGI1YjcxYWQ2ODhiOTY4NzhiODgwMTIzNDczODIyNWNmM2RlYWRhNTg) and link your stackoverflow question there.
-But try to avoid asking generic help questions directly on Slack since they can easily get lost in the chat.
+But, try to avoid asking generic help questions directly on Slack since they can easily get lost in the chat.
 You can also [search among the existing GitHub issues](https://github.com/valor-software/ngx-bootstrap/issues?utf8=%E2%9C%93&q=is%3Aissue).

-If, **and only if**, none of the above helped, please open a [new issue](https://github.com/valor-software/ngx-bootstrap/issues/new).
+If, **and only if**, none of the above methods help you, please open a [new issue](https://github.com/valor-software/ngx-bootstrap/issues/new).

 ## Contribution

-Are very welcome!
+All are very welcome!
 And remember, contribution is not only PRs and code, but any help with docs or helping other developers to solve issues are very appreciated!
 Thanks in advance!

 Please read our [contribution guidelines](https://github.com/valor-software/ngx-bootstrap/blob/development/CONTRIBUTING.md).